Motspur Park: Beginning of the suburban era

-The Motspur Park athletics stadium was built by the University of London in 1928.
-Sydney Charles Wooderson set the then world mile record of 4min 6.4sec at the sports ground on 28 August 1938.
-The stadium and ground are now owned by Fulham football club as their training camp.

 The Church of England built Holy Cross Church where the first service was held in 1908.
 Following its destruction during the Second World War a new building was erected on the site – the first church, replacement or new, completed after the war in the Diocese.
 Designed by architect Ralph Covell it was dedicated for worship in 1949.
-(The church hall burned down in the 1980s and has since been rebuilt.)
-The parish broke away from its parent Morden, taking a little of New Malden (itself a portion of early medieval Malden) in 1978.
+The church hall burned down in the 1980s and has since been rebuilt.
+Originally a mission church of St Saviour's Raynes Park, the parish of Motspur Park was created when the church grew large enough, taking some of the parish of St Saviour's Raynes Park and St James New Malden.

-In 1906 a Mr and Mrs Howlett moved into 138 Seaforth Avenue.
-They started a Sunday School in their house.
-Soon adults also began to attend and the house was outgrown.
-The product was in 1925 West Barnes Gospel Hall in Seaforth Avenue, which later became the home of New Malden Evangelical Free Church, was opened.

 World War II

 The University of London and BBC recreation club grounds were sites of anti-aircraft batteries.
 The BBC site was the home guard base.
 Around 30 high explosive bombs fell across the district between October 1940 and June 1941.
 A large community bomb shelter was built near the entrance to the Joseph Hood Playing Fields.
 In one incident a stick of bombs was aimed at the railway station by a German bomber but missed and destroyed houses in Marina Avenue (including the six from 63 to 73) and Claremont Avenue (166–168, and possibly 162–164, Claremont Avenue).
 The bomb landing in Claremont Avenue landed on a 21st birthday house party killing many.
 In other events a bailed-out German pilot landed on top of the gasometers but fell to his death.